Reminder: change the

 Sometimes when upgrading, you will not have time to fully fix the deprecation.
 The

-ignore_pants_warnings option expects a string with the start of the deprecation warning, like this:
+ignore_warnings option expects a string with the start of the deprecation warning.
+You can also prefix the string with